-Disclaimer

-This leaflet provides information, not advice.

-and does not, mount to advice which you should rely on.
-It is not in any way an alter to specific advice.

-refraining from, any action based on the information in this leaflet.
-If you have questions about any medical matter, you should consult your doctor or other proferences the althorns necessing without (desc.

-If you think you are experiencing any medical condition you should seek immediate medical attention from a doctor or other professional healthcare provider.

-Although we make reasonable efforts to compile accurate information in our leaflets to update the information in our leaflets, we make no representations, warranties or Go to this website to read our disclaimer www.rcpsych.ac.uk/mental-health/ mental-illnesses-and-mental-healthproblems/catatonia
+C Disclaimer Th is leaflet provides information, not advice. an e content in this leaflet is provided for general information only.
+It is not intended to, d does not, mount to advice which you should rely on.
+It is not in any way an alternativ specific advice. u must therefore obtain the relevant professional or specialist advice before taking, or fraining from, any action based on the information in this leaflet. you have questions about any medical matter, you should consult your doctor or other ofessional healthcare provider without delay. you think you are experiencing any medical condition you should seek immediate edical attention from a doctor or other professional healthcare provider. to gu though we make reasonable efforts to compile accurate information in our leaflets and update the information in our leaflets, we make no representations, warranties or arantees, whether express or implied, that the content in this leaflet is accurate, mplete or up to date.

+Click here to read our disclaimer.
 Our disclaimer is our official statement about the information in this booklet.